4uffin/template/README.md

 ## **Support**

-We're here to help\!
+We're here to help!
 For the fastest support, please use the following channels:

 * **GitHub Discussions:** For general questions and feature ideas.
 * **GitHub Issues:** To report bugs and technical issues.